ouyangqq/MLCNN_lymphoma/README.md

-This is source code for paper: A Multi-labeled Conventional Neural Network Model for Diagnosis of Lymphoma from Ultrasonic Images
+This is the source code for paper: A Multi-labeled Conventional Neural Network Model for Diagnosis of Lymphoma from Ultrasonic Images

 To run the model, please